-For the 2018 TMS Ship Finance and Trade event, currently at the planning stage, a similarly high caliber list of speakers will be assembled.
-Based on the very positive experience of the first three events, this will be a not-to-be-missed Conference that will not only feature a chance to learn from industry experts, but will provide extensive opportunities for networking as well.
+For the 2024 TMS Ship Finance and Trade Conference, currently at an advanced planning stage, a high-quality group of speakers and panelists are being assembled.
+Based on the very positive experience of the first five events in the series, this will be a not-to-be-missed Conference that will not only feature a chance to learn from industry experts but will provide extensive opportunities for networking as well.

 Speakers will come from a wide range of industry backgrounds, and will include representatives of leading shipowners and managers, port and terminal operators, shipyards, insurers, maritime law specialists, financiers, banks, and market analysts and consultancies.
 All of the key players will be represented within the various panels, including high profile organisations such as DP World, Abu Dhabi Ports Group, Safeen, ADNOC L&S, Bahri, Tomini, Montfort Capital, Standard Chartered, Asyad Drydocks and many, many more.